bmagalhaes/ECO395M-HW2/HW2.md

-In order to measure performances of each model, we randomly splitted the data into training-test sets (with the training set containing 80% of the ovservations and the test set containing the other 20%) 100 times and calcaulated the average values of out-of-sample RMSE for each model by comparing the fitted values with the observed values in each repetition.
+In order to measure performances of each model, we randomly splitted the data into training-test sets (with the training set containing 80% of the observations and the test set containing the other 20%) 100 times and calculated the average values of out-of-sample RMSE for each model by comparing the fitted values with the observed values in each repetition.